 Following the stroke my wife had problems with swallowing.
-Now the problem doesn't exist, but she is still fearful about going out to a meal where they might serve salads we have to take a sandwich for her, just in case.

-If a person is reluctant to take on challenges, the family member/caregiver could discuss the situation with a Health Improvement Practitioner, Health Coach, therapist or Stroke Foundation Community Stroke Navigator, who could take the time to find out what would interest the person and introduce them into a new group.

-Family members/caregivers could also, with permission, contact former associates, e.g. an RSA, sports group or recreational club, and advise them how best to support the person when they return.
+Now the problem doesn't exist, but she is still fearful about going out to a meal where they might serve salads - we have to take a sandwich for her, just in case.
+If a person is reluctant to take on challenges, the family member/caregiver could discuss the situation with a Stroke Foundation Community Stroke Advisor or therapist, who would take the time to find out what would interest the person and introduce them into a new group.
+With permission, a Community Stroke Advisor could contact former associates, e.g. an RSA or senior citizens' club, and advise them about how best to support the person when they returned.